-The Master of Public Administration (MPA) degree prepares individuals for a career in public service.
-WVU’s Department of Public Administration offers the only internationally accredited MPA program in West Virginia, this degree prepares graduates to develop and implement public policies and programs for government and nonprofit agencies.
+The Master of Public Administration degree leads to careers in public service.
+As the only internationally accredited MPA program in West Virginia, this degree prepares graduates to develop and implement public policies and programs for government and nonprofit agencies.

 The MPA program offers: